drpdead/Hugo-Corporio/README.md

 <p align="center">
   Corporio is an enterprise level corporation website template leveraging latest technologies making it secure, fast, and SEO-ready — by default -
 </p>

 This version has been edited for ambiguity, especially in variables.
-It is ready for content, and differs, somewhat superficially, from the original version by [AminZibayi](https://github.com/AminZibayi/Corporio)
+It is ready for content, and differs, somewhat superficially, from the original version by [Amin Zibayi](https://github.com/AminZibayi/Corporio)

 <!-- <p align="center">
   <a href="https://github.com/AminZibayi/Corporio/blob/master/LICENSE">
     <img src="https://img.shields.io/github/license/AminZibayi/Corporio?style=flat-square" alt="GitHub">